dreamworksanimation/rats/README.md

 ### Test labels
 Each RATS test is labeled according to the stage it is expected to run in:
-* canonical: Tests with the "canonical" label are used to render the canonical images and copy them to the directory specified by the RATS_CANONICAL_DIR CMake cache variable.
+* canonical: Tests with the "canonical" label are used to render the canonical images and copy them to the directory specified by the RATS_CANONICAL_DIR environment variable.
 * render:    Tests with the "render" label are used to render the tests and output the images to the build directory for that test (CMAKE_CURRENT_BINARY_DIR)
 * diff:      Tests with the "diff" label execute the `idiff` tool to compare the previously rendered canonical image versus the current rendered image and optionally compare their headers.